 Abbey

-This award-winning Belgian-style ale is a deep mahogany color, creamy in texture, and features complex flavors with hints of clove, banana, chocolate, and smoke.
+This award-winning Belgian-style ale has a deep mahogany color, creamy texture, and complex flavors with hints of clove, banana, chocolate, and smoke.

 Snapshot